 Prepares students to effectively extract and utilize information in financial statements.
 The relation between financial statement representation and underlying business activities is emphasized.
 Specific topics to be addressed include revenue recognition practices; obligation measurement; and the impact of organizational form on accounting measures of performance, digital platforms and GAAP.
-Prerequisite(s): MBA 501, 630.
-Students may choose to waive this course and substitute an elective if they have earned a Bor better in at least two of the following undergrad/graduate-level courses: Financial Accounting, Managerial Accounting and Cost Accounting.
+Students may choose to waive this course and substitute an elective if they have earned a B- or better in at least two of the following undergrad/graduate-level courses: Financial Accounting, Managerial Accounting and Cost Accounting.
+Prerequisites: MBA 501, 630

-MBA 525 Project Management 3-Summer An introduction to the role of project management within a cross-section of organizations and project types.
-Topics include project definition, planning, scheduling, lifecycles, project attribute estimation, resource allocation, scope creep, and project portfolio evaluation and selection.
+MBA 525 Project Management

+An introduction to the role of project management within a cross-section of organizations and project types.
+Topics include project definition, planning, scheduling, lifecycles, project attribute estimation, resource allocation, scope creep, and project portfolio evaluation selection.
 Management issues related to project manager selection, subcontracting, team dynamics, and project monitoring and control are explored as essential elements of a successful project.
 Opportunities to research and evaluate the landscape of digital tools for project management and leverage real-world tools in the scope and sequence of learning.
-Prerequisite(s): MBA 501, 630
+Prerequisites: MBA 501, 630